Mukunda Murari: Development

-In January 2016, it was reported that director Nanda Kishore was under the preparation to remake the hit Bollywood film OMG - Oh My God! retaining the basic plot and giving it a native touch.
+In January 2016, it was reported that director Nanda Kishore was in preparation to remake the hit Bollywood film OMG - Oh My God!, retaining the basic plot and giving it a native touch.
 Initially, the film was titled 'Kiccha!!
 Nee Begane Baaro', 'Brahma Vishnu', 'Sri Krishanrjuna Vijaya', 'Super Star Mattu Bigg Boss' and the makers roped in two of the biggest stars Upendra and Sudeepa to reprise the roles played by Paresh Rawal and Akshay Kumar respectively in the original version.
-Later the title was altered as the makers sound the earlier one was quite a common name.
+Later, the title was altered as the makers thought the earlier one was quite a common name.
 To bring the uniqueness to the title, it was renamed to Mukunda Murari.

 Casting

-After having roped in Upendra and Sudeepa to play the protagonist roles, the makers were on the search for the female lead and approached actress Prema hoping to bring her back to the screen after a long hiatus.
+After having roped in Upendra and Sudeepa to play the protagonist roles, the makers were on the search for the female lead and approached actress Prema, hoping to bring her back to the screen after a long hiatus.
 Later Priyanka Upendra's name was also considered for this role.
 However, actress Nikita Thukral was finalized to play the wife role to Upendra.
-Further, actresses names such as Ramya Krishnan, Sadha and Nidhi Subbaiah were reported to play key supporting roles.
+Further, actresses' names such as Ramya Krishnan, Sadha, and Nidhi Subbaiah were reported to play key supporting roles.
 Since none of these actresses were available, Ishita Vyas and Kaavya Shah were roped in to play those roles.
 The director went on to cast P. Ravi Shankar and Avinash to play other key roles.

 Soundtrack

-Arjun Janya has scored the soundtrack and score for the film.
+Arjun Janya had composed the soundtrack and score for the film collaborating with Upendra for the third time after Super Ranga (2014), Kalpana 2 (2016) and Sudeep for fourth time after Kempe Gowda (2011), Varadanayaka (2013) and Maanikya (2014).
 A total of four songs and one instrumental track were composed by him.
-The audio was officially released on 16 October 2016 through D Beats Music label.
+The audio was officially released on 16 October 2016 through the D Beats Music label.

 Release

-The film released in over 250 screens on 28 October 2016.
+The film was released in over 250 screens on 28 October 2016.